MooersLab/writing-log-md/writingLogTemplateVer3.md

 ## Related projects

-By listing projects that are closely and even somewhat distantly related to the project at hand, it is possible to identify some synergies that might otherwise be overlooked.
-For example, when working in a new area, it is often useful to capitalize on the investment made in reading in the new field by capturing those insights in the form of a review article or book chapter.
-If you use Overleaf, you can include a hyperlink to the project's webpage.
+By listing closely and somewhat distantly related projects to the project at hand, it is possible to identify some synergies that might otherwise be overlooked.
+For example, when working in a new area, it is often helpful to capitalize on the investment made in reading in the new field by capturing those insights in the form of a review article or book chapter.
+Using Overleaf, you can include a hyperlink to the project's webpage.

 -